Costs for D&O insurance for SPAC IPOs rose dramatically between 2020 and the end of 2021.

 By contrast, are you in a situation where your independent directors are more risk-tolerant if not actually risk-loving?
 In that case, you will have a lot more options when it comes to saving on D&O insurance premiums.

-Consider, however, that if someone is telling you they will save you 50%, the next question should be: “What am I giving up for this great deal?”
+However, if someone is telling you they will save you 50%, the next question should be: “What am I giving up for this great deal?”

-The D&O insurance market is a robust one, so the chances are very low that one broker has sustainably better pricing than another broker who also transacts a lot of SPAC IPO business.
+The D&O insurance market is a robust one, so the chances are low that one broker has sustainably better pricing than another broker who also transacts a lot of SPAC IPO business.

 This goes double if the broker offering the deal in question either does not work with a lot of SPAC IPOs or is using a wholesaler.
 (You want to use a broker who has direct relationships with the relevant insurance carriers, not a broker that is largely or even exclusively using a wholesaler to obtain the D&O insurance for your SPAC IPO.)